You’ve dyed your hair, and now your roots are too light. First of all, take a few deep breaths. Hot roots happen to the best of us.

 1. Coloring Previously-Colored Hair

 Your scalp is the warmest part of your head.
-As a result, the roots of your hair will naturally be warmer than the rest of your mane.
-This also means they will likely respond faster to hair dye compared to the mid-lengths and tips.
+As a result, the first half inch of hair closest to your scalp will naturally be warmer than the rest of your mane.
+This also means that it will likely process the hair dye faster, lighter, and brighter than the mid-lengths and tips.

 When applying light hair color, the roots, which often consist of virgin regrowth, will color faster than the sections with color from previous treatments.